vasanthkumar18/Placement-Prep/README.md

 ### DYNAMIC PROGRAMMING ( Special Mention )

 1. I personally found DP to be hard, but this guy, *ADITYA VERMA made it a Cake Walk*.
-He has a playlist of 50 videos, but believe me, you'll improve problem solving ability to a different level.
+He has a playlist of 50 videos, but believe me, your problem solving ability will go to a different level.
 He uses HINDI in all the videos, but doesn't matter even if you are not good with it.
 You'll easily undestand it.
 You'll find DP exteremly easy, **MAKE SURE YOU WATCH ENTIRE PLAYLIST.** https://www.youtube.com/watch?v=nqowUJzG-iM&list=PL_z_8CaSLPWekqhdCPmFohncHwz8TY2Go

 2. The **top 20 Dynamic Programming Questions**, solve this after you're good to go. https://www.geeksforgeeks.org/top-20-dynamic-programming-interview-questions/